Gov. Cuomo provides Friday coronavirus update for NYS

 |0

-Thursday, there were five deaths reported due to COVID-19 in New York State, bringing the total to 25,190.
+Thursday, there were three deaths reported due to COVID-19 in New York State, bringing the total to 25,232.
 A geographic breakdown is as follows, by county of residence:

 |Deaths by County of Residence